 Therapists think and talk about dialectical behavior therapy (DBT) as having four stages.
 Not every client stays in DBT for each stage of treatment, and we often work on multiple stages simultaneously.
 However, by better understanding the stages of DBT treatment, clients can learn more about where they are in the process and what other steps may be taken as they continue to progress through DBT treatment plans.
 You can learn more about the stages on this page or by getting in touch with the Harmony Center for Change team.

 Stage 0 – Pre-Treatment & Intake

-considering DBT and your goals for treatment.
+Before we dive into your DBT plan, you’ll sit down with a therapist to discuss why you’re considering DBT and your goals for treatment.
 This pre-treatment and intake process is completed in a total of five sessions, and it allows your therapist to create a DBT plan that is specifically geared toward meeting you where you are and walking beside you as you achieve specific goals through DBT treatment.

 Stage 1 – Behavioral Stabilization

 Most people will begin with the behavioral stabilization stage.
 Other stages of DBT can happen simultaneously or may not be necessary for every client, but behavioral stabilization is typically an essential part of the DBT process.
 As the name implies, this first stage of treatment is all about identifying, managing, and changing the problematic behaviors that brought you to DBT.
 During this phase of DBT, you’ll address problem behaviors, self-harming behaviors, and behaviors that interfere with your ability to effectively receive therapy interventions.
 Additionally, you’ll learn the basic skills within the DBT modules (mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness).

 Stage 2 – Processing Trauma & Improving Emotional Experiencing